MooSell/Android/README.md

 - [ ] User can choose or change payment method
 - [ ] User can choose or change shipping address, billing address
 - [ ] User can click "Confirm" button to confirm payment

+## License

+WordPress for Android is an Open Source projt covered by the [GNU General Public License version 2](LICENSE.md)